hairpinfiles/hairpinfiles/git.md

 I think the best way to explain branches is with a diagram.
 This one is focused heavily on development, but I think it's still helpful.
 Each dot is one commit, and each lane/colour is one branch.
 A branch is actually just a pointer to its last commit.
 Notice the branches [[#Merging]]!
 ![git flow diagram|600](https://i.stack.imgur.com/k5Gdu.png)

+> [!note]
-> [!note] The plugin we're using doesn't have a "graph view", but you can view it on the [GitHub repository.](https://github.com/gaylor-wiki/gaylor-vault/network) It's not a pretty one - GitHub sort of dropped the ball on this feature specifically, because every other Git provider has a nice graph view, and this is the closest we get with GitHub.
+> The plugin we're using doesn't have a "graph view", but you can view it on the [GitHub repository.](https://github.com/hairpinfiles/hairpinfiles/network) It's not a pretty one - GitHub sort of dropped the ball on this feature specifically, because every other Git provider has a nice graph view, and this is the closest we get with GitHub.
 If you want a nice fancy one, you're gonna have to find some some other app to do that, unfortunately.
-The GitHub one includes [[github#Forks|Forks]] though, so that's nice.
+The GitHub one includes [[./github#Forks|Forks]] though, so that's nice.

 ## Merging

 Merges are probably the most complicated and intimidating thing about Git.
 Not without good reason - [[#Branches]] are one of the main parts of Git that level it up above others.
 Think about how complicated it would be, trying to organize work with a bunch of other people all in one stream?
 It would be chaos.
 Well, branches are no good if they always stay separate!

 > [!info] The Obsidian Git plugin doesn't seem to have functionality to handle merges.
-Most will likely be dealt with on GitHub any via [[github#Pull Requests|Pull Requests]], but it would still be nice to have _something_.
+Most will likely be dealt with on GitHub any via [[./github#Pull Requests|Pull Requests]], but it would still be nice to have _something_.
 This means that if you need to handle merges locally, you'll need an outside program to help you.
 Technically, you could just use the command-line and a text editor (Obsidian would be fine for that, I guess, as long as you do it in source mode - the [[#Merge Conflicts|Merge Conflict]] syntax would probably mess with the parsing), but I don't imagine you would find that particularly intuitive.
 I personally use [GittyUp](https://github.com/Murmele/Gittyup), which is available on Linux, Windows, and Mac.
 God help you if you need to merge anything on mobile, especially iOS. 🙏

 ### Types of merges